jacky-liang/jacky.io/index.md

 ## Hello!

-I'm a first year PhD student at Carnegie Mellon University's [Robotics Institute](https://www.ri.cmu.edu/), and I'm co-advised by [Prof. Oliver Kroemer](https://www.ri.cmu.edu/ri-faculty/oliver-kroemer/) and [Prof. Maxim Likhachev](http://www.cs.cmu.edu/~maxim/).
+I'm a second year PhD student at Carnegie Mellon University's [Robotics Institute](https://www.ri.cmu.edu/), and I'm co-advised by [Prof. Oliver Kroemer](https://www.ri.cmu.edu/ri-faculty/oliver-kroemer/) and [Prof. Maxim Likhachev](http://www.cs.cmu.edu/~maxim/).

 My research interest lies in enabling robots to perform complex tasks in semi-structured environments by combining methods in model-based planning and model-free learning, leveraging both the performance guarantees of plans and the robustness to uncertainty of learned policies.

 Before joining RI I interned at NVIDIA for the [Isaac project](https://www.nvidia.com/en-us/deep-learning-ai/industries/robotics/) and worked on using GPU-accelerated physics simulations for robot learning.
 Before that and during my time at UC Berkeley I did research in robot grasping and manipulation with [Prof. Ken Goldberg](http://goldberg.berkeley.edu/).

+I write for and co-run [Skynet Today](https://www.skynettoday.com), a website dedicated to covering AI news and trends without hype.
+Check us out and [subscribe](https://www.skynettoday.com/subscribe) if you like what you see :)

 <hr>